 Akbar realized his mistake.
 He understood that the man had endured the cold not because of the distant lamppost but because of his hope for a reward.
 He admired Birbal’s clever way of explaining the situation without directly confronting him.
 Akbar generously rewarded the poor man and thanked Birbal for his valuable lesson.
 He acknowledged that true wisdom is in understanding and empathy, not just in the literal interpretation of words.

 Moral: This story teaches us that hope and determination can help us endure even the most challenging situations.
 It also highlights the importance of empathy and fairness in leadership.
 True wisdom lies in understanding the deeper truth, not just the literal interpretation of words.
-Related: The Fisherman And His Wife Short Story With Moral For Kids
+Related: Ali Baba and The Forty Thieves: A Tale of Adventure

 The Three Questions – Akbar And Birbal Short Story